Womenโs Health

 Factors that increase the odds

-As women age, they’re more likely to rely less on contraceptives.
-They think they don’t need them or believe there is risk associated with continuing to take them.
+As women age, theyโre more likely to rely less on contraceptives.
+They think they donโt need them or believe they are at risk for continuing to take them.

 Because it can increase the risk of blood clots, Dr. Park recommends women who smoke stop using birth control containing estrogen around age 35.